acmsigsoft/EmpiricalStandards/Standards/Longitudinal.md

 Davide Fucci, Simone Romano, Maria Teresa Baldassarre, Danilo Caivano, Giuseppe Scanniello, Burak Turhan, Natalia Juristo.
 A longitudinal cohort study on the retainment of test-driven development. _International Symposium on Empirical Software Engineering and Measurement._ (2018), 1-10

-Jingyue Li, Nils B Moe, and Tore Dybå.
+Jingyue Li, Nils B Moe, and Tore Dybå.
 2010.
 Transition from a plan-driven process to Scrum: a longitudinal case study on software quality. _International symposium on empirical software engineering and measurement_.
 (2010), 1-10

 Laurie McLeod, Stephen MacDonell, and Bill Doolin.Qualitative Research on software development: a longitudinal case study methodology. _Empirical software engineering_ 16, 4 (2011), 430–459.